 The standard version is free, but you can also subscribe to the service for a yearly fee of $49, which includes a frequent flier points tracker and real time flight alerts, which are handy for notifications of delays or changes to your flight times

 The amount of information that we store on our smartphones these days is quite amazing, making the loss of one a potential serious security risk, particularly if you don’t have a PIN or other security feature enabled.
 Imagine a thief not only having access to your shiny device, but also full access to all your e-mail, social media accounts, cloud storage… the mind boggles.

 That’s why Prey remains on my essential travel apps list.
 It lets you remotely lock, wipe and track your device should the worst happen.
-Google now offers Android owners the Android Device Manager, which has some of the functionality of Prey, and should definitely be activated, but Prey has additional features, including SMS activation, that make it a more powerful alternative in my mind.
+Google now offers Android owners the Android Find My Device, which has some of the functionality of Prey, and should definitely be activated, but Prey has additional features, including SMS activation, that make it a more powerful alternative in my mind.
 Free for up to three devices, which includes laptops.

 Google Translate has a number of significant features that make it a must have travel app.
 You can download languages for offline translation, take pictures of writing in foreign languages and have it translated automatically, and if you use a Google Pixel phone, it can do real time translation between you and another person!

 The offline feature does require the download of the dictionary data for the languages you’d like to translate between, so you’ll want to do this in advance of your trip to be sure you have them available.
 Free.